Message about use of cookies

 Thorpeland House

-We carried out a part 2A investigation on this site which is a paddock used for grazing.
+We carried out a Part 2A investigation on this site which is a paddock used for grazing.
 In the past the site was filled, potentially with phosphogypsum from West Norfolk Fertiliser Limited who held the licence to operate a landfill.
 Phosphogypsum contains naturally occurring radioactive radium and metals.

 Site investigation was undertaken using a radiation monitor.
 The levels of radiation detected were close to the recorded natural background levels of radiation.
 No evidence of waste material was noted at the sites surface.